robzach/spookyEyes/readme.md

 **Pay attention to the dot on the chip and make sure it's in the upper left corner!** (In the schematic drawing a half-circle is shown.
-This at the little dot are interchangeable.)
+This and the little dot are interchangeable and serve to mark the top of the chip.)

 This tutorial refers to the *software* numbers each of the chip's hardware pins use.
 For instance, if you make an attachment to software `pin 0`, that means the chip's lower right pin, which has hardware number 5.
-Here's a schematic of the chip showing the hardware and software numbers:
+Below is a schematic of the chip showing the hardware and software numbers; the hardware numbers are the 1–8 sequence written on the chip, and the software numbers appear in cyan and red circles.

 ![ATTiny85 pinout with hardware and software pin designations](images/attiny85pinout.png) Image from Sparkfun, shared under the [CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/)